nsearls-bu/p2p/README.md

 For EC530 Final Project.
 This application is a browser based chatting application that used a GraphQL backend server for WebRTC signalling and chat storage/user management etc. All chatting is still done directly through WebRTC peers.

 Currently there is a bug in Firefox that makes connections fail between two firefox clients.
 Please try only with Chrome.
 Additionally, STUN/TURN is not properly configured, so all communication must be on a single private network.
+Please view the demo for a quick demonstration

 ## Installation